 That pretty much closes your option down to members of one genus; Fargesia.

 Fargesia is a genus of clumping bamboo species native to China’s Himalayan region.
 Species in the genus Fargesia love cold winters.
 Certain species even handle down to -20ºF.

 Well that sounds great for those of us living in the midwest United States, right?
 No, not quite.
 Remember that little matter of this genus being from the Himalayas?
 Yeah that little detail is why Fargesia species hate the midwest United States, because of our summers.

 Most Fargesia species do best in mild climates such as the Pacific northwest and the northeast United States.

-I should know.
+I unfortunately know this firsthand.
 I’ve spent a lot of time and money testing this out.
 I’ve tested multiple plants of multiple varieties of Fargesia in multiple locations for more than two decades.

 Most Fargesia species are not adaptable to climates with hot, humid summers.
 They won’t tolerate it.
 They die.
 D.I.E. die, kaput, dead.

 If this was a Monty Python skit about Fargesia it would go like this, “It’s not pinin’ for the Himalayas!
 It’s passed on!
 This Fargesia is no more!
 It has ceased to be!
 It’s expired and gone to meet its maker!
 It’s a stiff!
 Bereft of life, it rests in peace!
 If it hadn’t heat stressed into ashes it’d be pushing up the daisies!
 It’s metabolic processes are now history!
 It’s off the twig!
 It’s kicked the bucket!
 It’s shuffled off its mortal coil, run down the curtain and joined the bleedin’ choir invisible!
 This is an ex-Fargesia!”